ibm-ecosystem-engineering/envizi-workshop-2024/172-Custom-Emission-Factors/readme.md

 View the `Factor details` on preview panel.
 Observe that for Year 2024 data records, there is no emission factor applied, hence no emissions are calculated.

-9. Similarly, observe the custom factor applied for the account: `IN-Bank-Mumbai Co-Gas`
+9. Similarly, observe the custom factor applied for the account: `IN-Bank-Mumbai Co-Gas`  (prefix your prefix-id)

 <img src="images/IN-Bank-MumbaiCo-gas-MonthlyData-CF-Applied.png">